Mohini: Relationship with Shiva

 A Mattancherry palace mural shows Shiva and Mohini in an embrace while Parvati seated on Nandi, the white bull, looks at them in distaste.

-Stories about Mohini and Shiva are popular in South Indian texts.
-In the southern version of the Bhagavata Purana, after Vishnu deceives the demons by his female form, Shiva sees Mohini.
-He becomes "bereft of shame and robbed by her of good sense," runs crazily behind the enchanting form, while his wife Parvati (Uma) looks on.
-Shiva is overcome by Kāma (love and desire) in this version of mythology.
-Shiva's seed falls on the ground creating ores of silver and gold.
-Vishnu then states that emotions are difficult to overcome, and that Maya will become a half of Shiva's Ardhanarisvara aspect.
-Shiva then extols Vishnu's power.
+In the Bhagavata Purana, after Vishnu assumes the enchanting form of Mohini to deceive the asuras (demons) and distribute the nectar of immortality, Shiva travels to Vaikuntha and requests to see this female manifestation.
+Upon seeing Mohini, Shiva is temporarily overcome by Kama (desire) and becomes completely bewildered.
+He pursues Mohini while his wife, Parvati, looks on.
+During this pursuit, Shiva's seed falls to the ground, which is said to have created ores of silver and gold.
+Eventually, Shiva regains his composure and realizes he was deluded by the Lord Vishnu's divine illusion.
+Vishnu then consoles him, explaining that his illusory energy is nearly impossible for even the greatest ascetics to overcome.
+Recognizing this, Shiva praises the insurmountable power of Vishnu's Maya.

 The Tripurarahasya, a south Indian Shakta text, retells the story, giving more importance to the Goddess.
-When Shiva wishes to see Vishnu's Mohini form again, Vishnu fears that he may be burned to ashes like Kamadeva by the supreme ascetic Shiva.
+When Shiva wishes to see Vishnu's Maya Mohini form again, Vishnu fears that he may be burned to ashes like Kamadeva by the supreme ascetic Shiva.
 So, Vishnu prays to goddess Tripura, who grants half of her beauty to Vishnu, begetting the Mohini-form.
 As Shiva touches Mohini, his seed spills, indicating a loss of the merit gained through of all his austerities.

-In the Brahmanda Purana when the wandering sage Narada tells Shiva about Vishnu's Mohini form that deluded the demons, Shiva dismisses him.
+In the Brahmanda Purana when the wandering sage Narada tells Shiva about Vishnu's form Mohini that deluded the demons, Shiva dismisses him.
 Shiva and his wife Parvati go to Vishnu's home.
 Shiva asks him to take on the Mohini form again so he can see the actual transformation for himself.
 Vishnu smiles, again meditates on the Goddess and transforms himself into Mohini.
 Overcome by desire, Shiva chases Mohini as Parvati hangs her head in shame and envy.
 Shiva grabs Mohini's hand and embraces her, but Mohini frees herself and runs further.
 Finally, Shiva grabs her and their coupling leads to the discharge of Shiva's seed which falls on the ground and the god Maha-Shasta ("The Great Chastiser") is born.
 Mohini disappears, while Shiva returns home with Parvati.